Bishops in the Catholic Church: Suffragan bishop

 A suffragan bishop leads a diocese within an ecclesiastical province other than the principal diocese, the metropolitan archdiocese.

 Auxiliary bishop

-An auxiliary bishop is a full-time assistant to a diocesan bishop.
-Auxiliaries are titular bishops without the right of succession, who assist the diocesan bishop in a variety of ways and are usually appointed as vicars general or episcopal vicars of the diocese in which they serve.
+An auxiliary bishop is a full-time assistant to a diocesan bishop or archbishop.
+Auxiliaries are titular bishops without the right of succession, who assist the diocesan bishop or archbishop in a variety of ways and are usually appointed as vicars general or episcopal vicars of the diocese in which they serve.

 Coadjutor bishop

-A coadjutor bishop is a bishop who is given almost equal authority to that of the diocesan bishop; he has special faculties and the right to succeed the incumbent diocesan bishop.
+A coadjutor bishop is a bishop who is given almost equal authority to that of the diocesan bishop or archbishop; he has special faculties and the right to succeed the incumbent diocesan bishop or archbishop.
 The appointment of coadjutors is seen as a means of providing for continuity of church leadership.
 Until recent times, there was the possibility of a coadjutor bishop not having the right of succession.

 Bishop-prelate

 A bishop who holds an office that does not require episcopal ordination, notably either the Prelate of a personal prelature or a territorial prelature.